Adding Capabilities to Novelty Detector

-Since the launch of thatDot’s Real-time Anomaly Detector for Categorical data in November, we have received numerous feature requests for additional data exploration and data transformation capabilities.
-We are excited to announce the addition of these key functions in the latest release, available now from AWS Marketplace or thatDot.com.
+Since the launch of thatDot’s real-time Novelty Detector for Categorical data in November, we have received numerous feature requests for additional data exploration and data transformation capabilities.
+We are excited to announce the addition of these key functions in the latest release, available now from AWS Marketplace.

 Data Exploration Capabilities:

-While the primary output of thatDot Anomaly Detector is our Novelty Score API response payload, numerous users shared that they found value in the data exploration tools we use in our demos.
+While the primary output of thatDot Novelty Detector is our Novelty Score API response payload, numerous users shared that they found value in the data exploration tools we use in our demos.
 This is especially useful when iterating on new use cases or digging into the details of specific anomaly events.
-To better support these requirements we have added the following to Anomaly Detector.
+To better support these requirements we have added the following to Novelty Detector.

 Data Distribution Plots